-The changes to the SAT math are designed to make it more similar to the tests you take in math class, meaning you'll be asked harder questions in a more straightforward way.
+The changes to SAT Math were designed to make it more similar to the tests you take in math class, meaning you're asked harder questions in a more straightforward way.

 Divided into a calculator section and a no calculator section.
-The math on the new SAT is split over two sections, one for which you are allowed to use your calculator and one for which you aren't.
-Don't worry about the no-calculator section too much though, it will only require basic calculations that you can easily do in your head.
+Math on the new SAT is split over two sections, one for which you are allowed to use your calculator and one for which you aren't.
+Don't worry about the no-calculator section too much though, as it will only require basic calculations that you can easily do in your head.

 More data analysis.
-The proportion of questions focused on data analysis is also increasing.
-Almost a third of the questions on the test will deal with manipulating ratios and percents and understanding graphs and charts.
+The proportion of questions focused on data analysis has also increased.
+Almost a third of the questions on the test deal with manipulating ratios and percents and understanding graphs and charts.

 Very little geometry.
-With so much of the new SAT math devoted to algebra and data analysis, there is very little room for geometry.
-In fact, only 6 questions will ask about geometry and trigonometry, though the test still provides most of the common formulas you'll need.
+With so much of the new SAT Math section devoted to algebra and data analysis, there is very little room for geometry.
+In fact, only 6 questions per test ask about geometry and trigonometry, though the test still provides most of the common formulas you'll need.

 Still has grid-ins.
-Like the current version, the redesigned math section includes 13 Student-Produced Response questions, commonly known as grid-ins.
+Like the previous version of the SAT, the redesigned Math section includes 13 Student-Produced Response questions, commonly known as grid-ins.

-The ACT math is staying more or less the same, despite some tweaks to topic distribution.
+ACT Math stayed more or less the same, despite some tweaks to topic distribution.
 However, the changes to the SAT have created some new differences between the tests.

 Wider range of material.
-In fact, the ACT tests more topics in general that the new SAT does.
+In fact, ACT Math tests more topics in general than the new SAT does.
 You may see questions about logarithims, graphs of trig functions, and matrices, none of which appear on the SAT.

-There still won't be a science section on the new SAT, but the College Board is attempting to incorporate those skills into the other three sections.
-According to the SAT website, the new test "will call on the same sorts of knowledge and skills that students will use in college, in their jobs, and throughout their lives to make sense of recent discoveries, political developments, global events, and health and environmental issues."
+There still isn't be a science section on the new SAT, but the College Board is attempting to incorporate those skills into the other three sections.
+According to the SAT website, the new test "call[s] on the same sorts of knowledge and skills that students will use in college, in their jobs, and throughout their lives to make sense of recent discoveries, political developments, global events, and health and environmental issues."

-To that end, the redesigned SAT will include questions that ask you to analyze a chart or graph in all three sections, as well as two reading passages on scientific topics.
+To that end, the redesigned SAT includes questions that ask you to analyze a chart or graph in all three sections, as well as two reading passages on scientific topics.

-The ACT will continue to have a lot more science questions, since it has a dedicated science section.
-It also asks more complex questions than the new SAT will, especially with regards to experimental design.
+The ACT continues to have a lot more science questions, since it has a dedicated Science section.
+It also asks more complex questions than the new SAT does, especially with regards to experimental design.

-The essay is the one section for which both tests are undergoing a major overhaul.
-Moreover, the SAT essay and ACT writing test are both becoming more complex, rather than less so, and they will both be optional.
+The essay is the one section for which both tests underwent a major overhaul.
+Moreover, the SAT essay and ACT Writing test both became more complex, rather than less so, and they both are optional.